Code-With-Nawaz/Credit-Card-Validator/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Usage

+1. Enter a valid 16-digit credit card number.
+2. Enter the expiry date in MMYY format.
+3. Enter the CVV (3-digit security code).
+4. Enter the cardholder's name.
+5. Select the bank name from the dropdown list.
+6. Click the Submit button to validate the card details.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\